Throughout the year, we offer a variety of programs to grow and encourage youth, bringing out the best in our future leaders.

 A Female and a Male winner are chosen as it is boys vs boys and girls vs girls.
 Once the winners are chosen, they will compete at the next level.
 If they pass that level, they will go on to the final competition.
 A female and male winner are chosen – they typically receive a $2,500 scholarship.

 High School Essay Contest

 This is for students under the age of 19 that are in high school.
 The students write an original essay of 700 to 800 words around a central idea that is provided by Optimist International each year.
-The Central idea in 2014 was: “Optimism Should be a Priority”.
+The 32nd annual Central idea was: “Optimism Should be a Priority”.
 The rules are the same for every student that enters.

 - Each essay is written on the Official Topic

 - Must be between 700 to 800 words

 - Essays are judged by Club members and are graded / judged for material organization, vocabulary and style, grammar, punctuation and spelling, neatness, adherence to contest rules, etc.

 After a winner at our club level is selected, they are notified and our Club gives the first, second and third place finishers a monetary prize (typically around $150 for first place and around $75 for the second and third place finishers along with a certificate).
 The winner’s essay is sent to the District Chairperson.
 The essay is then judged at the District level against essays from other clubs in our District.
 The essay coming in 1st place at the District level typically wins a scholarship for $2,500 from Optimist International.
 In the past years the Fort Bend Optimist Club of Sugar Land has had several winners.